Raiders0786/ClickjackPoc/README.md

 - Sites can use "X-Frame-Options" in the headers to avoid clickjacking attacks by ensuring that their content is not embedded into other sites.
 - [Reference](https://owasp.org/www-community/attacks/Clickjacking)

+## Features:
+- It will take all the targets from the file passed.
+- Make the exploit Poc by creating a HTML File with `TargetName.html` as the Output.
+- Will Print `Not Vulnerable` if Target is not Vulnerable.
+- Multi Threading Support Added.
+- Integrated `Slack Alert` with PoC Code.
+- Script will now store all the respective PoC code in `results` folder with respective name.

 ## Installation:
 ````
 git clone https://github.com/Raiders0786/ClickjackPoc.git